For Over Sixty Years . . .

 Graduate Campus Tour

 For Graduate Students wanting to visit the A-State campus, please contact us at email@example.com to schedule a date, at least a week in advance.
 Our campus tours typically are scheduled to take place on Fridays.
 Our Student-led Walking Tour of our campus is approximately 30 to 40 minutes in length, weather permitting.
-(Tours may not be available during the Summer Sessions).
+(Tours will wrap up in April and will not be available during the Summer Sessions.
+They will begin again in September.)

 The tour includes our Student Union, Red Wolf Fitness facility, Academic Buildings, and the Dean B. Ellis Library Building.
 After your tour, you may want to visit our Arkansas State Museum located inside the Library Building, or try one of the food court options in the Student Union.

 Visits with program directors are not a part of the Graduate School Campus Tour and will need to be scheduled separately with that department directly, if desired.
 You are strongly encouraged to bring unofficial transcripts to those department visits, if scheduled, for a more knowledgeable visit with them.

 With a cumulative undergraduate GPA of 3.0 or higher, residents of any U.S. state or territory qualify for a fellowship reducing tuition to the in-state rate of an Arkansas resident.
 Students must be enrolled in at least 6 hours for Fall and Spring semesters, and at least 3 hours in Summer terms to qualify.